 - Through the program there is currently a small amount of competitively awarded funding for first-year students.
 If awarded, this funding usually amounts to a total of 8 credits of funding in the first year of study, and is non-renewable.
 Funding requires full-time enrollment. - On occasion, GSAS develops other fellowship opportunities for master's programs.
-The department nominates appropriate student applicants to all available programs. - Teaching assignments may occasionally be available to students in the MS program.
+Applicants self-nominate at the application stage and GSAS selects awardees. - Teaching assignments may occasionally be available to students in the MS program.
 TA applications are solicited in the early Spring term for the following year. - Conference Travel: Each year students may apply for up to \$500 through the GSAS Dean's Student Travel Grant Program to present papers at conferences and workshops.
 First-time applicants in PhD programs are generally given priority.
-MA students and repeat applicants in PhD programs are funded on the basis of a lottery.
+MS students and repeat applicants in PhD programs are funded on the basis of a lottery.
 Funds are awarded three times a year: be sure to check application deadlines well ahead of time at: